How to Stay Cool Naturally in the Summer Heat

 Heat-Generating Foods to Avoid in Summer

-Alcohol consumption during summer heat is especially dangerous as it dehydrates your body and impairs your natural temperature regulation mechanisms.
-Excessive caffeine can lead to dehydration and increased heart rate, making heat management more difficult.
-Hot beverages obviously add direct heat to your system when you're trying to stay cool.
+Alcohol consumption is particularly dangerous during summer heat as it dehydrates your body and impairs your natural temperature regulation.
+Excessive caffeine can also lead to dehydration and increased heart rate.

 Summer Clothing Tips: Best Fabrics to Stay Cool